-Each program will explore a specific theme, from justice issues to peacemaking to teamwork.
-When Campers leave after a week at Silver Lake, they go home prepared to bring God's love out into the world with them.
+When Campers leave after their time at Silver Lake, they go home prepared to bring God's love out into the world with them.
 Parents report finding their Campers to be more respectful, more empathic, and more concerned about their impact in the world.
 We hear repeatedly from our Campers: "At Silver Lake, I can be my true self."

-Training Weekends
+Training Opportunities

-Training weekends held before each summer are a vital part of your Staff and Volunteer training.
+Training opportunities held before each summer are a vital part of your Staff and Volunteer training.
 Please make every effort to attend.
-Please be in touch with the Program Director if you are not able to attend a scheduled training weekend.
+Please be in touch with the Program Director if you are not able to attend a scheduled training.